-Our New House: Starting (and ending) with the entryway
+Our New House: Starting (& ending) with the entryway

-Well, here it is, the FIRST blog post about our new house and I figured there was no better place to start than the entryway!
+Here it is, the FIRST blog post about our new house, and I figured there was no better place to start than the entryway!

 Oh, this house.
-I love the view, we BOUGHT it for the view, however, I don’t love the house (note that I said house not home).
-And while I am having fun adding my own personal touch to it, I know already that this will be a short-term adventure (well, shorter than the usual 4 year stint anyway).
+I love the view; we BOUGHT it for the view, however, I don’t love the house (note that I say house not home).
+And while I’m having fun adding my own personal touch to it, I already know that this will be a short-term adventure (well, shorter than the usual 4-year stint anyway).
 We all know that Tim is really the only thing I’ve kept for a long period of time anyway – lucky bugger.

 But, OOOOOH that view…

 Every day is completely different from the last!
 We can see everything from the eastern sunrise to the western sunset, it’s pretty stunning.
-However, the one thing we don’t see much of is the sun and my lil’ Ginger self has a BIG problem with that.
+However, the one thing we don’t see much of is the sun, and my pasty lil’ Ginger self has a BIG problem with that.

-When we viewed the house, I was worried about its northern exposure and the cool nature of the products that were in the house – products that wouldn’t accommodate my love of warmer colours.
+When we viewed this house, I was worried about its northern exposure and the COOL nature of the products that were in the house – products that wouldn’t accommodate my love of warmer colours.
 And I had a right to worry, these cool colours go against my nature!
 But I like a challenge and have never bought a new home.
 I’m trying to embrace it for the experience and for the sake of the view (which really is TO DIE FOR) and it ALL starts with

 a case of wine the entryway.